nisargvpatel/nisargvpatel.github.io/_teachings/data-science-fundamentals.md

 title: "नज़र ना लगे [Nazar na Lage]: An Introduction to the History of Visual Cultures of India"
 description: "An introductory course on the visual cultures of India from the eighteenth to the twenty-first centuries."
 instructor: Nisarg Patel
-year: Future Course
+year: Future Undergraduate Course
-term: Spring
+term: TBA
 location: TBA
 time: TBA
 course_id: nazar-na-lage